awsdocs/aws-step-functions-developer-guide/doc_source/concepts-state-machine-data.md

 # State Machine Data<a name="concepts-state-machine-data"></a>

-State Machine data takes the following forms:
+State machine data takes the following forms:
 + The initial input into a state machine
 + Data passed between states
 + The output from a state machine